michaeldigiacomi/Cloud-Resource-Management-Engine/README.md

-# Cloud Policy Management Platform
+# Azure Resource Management Platform

-A flexible platform for managing and enforcing cloud resource policies with automated remediation capabilities.
-This platform allows you to define policies in JSON and automatically enforces them across your Azure and AWS resources.
+A flexible platform for managing and enforcing Azure resource policies with automated remediation capabilities.

 ## Features